San Francisco–Oakland Bay Bridge: 1968 aircraft accident

 On February 11, 1968, a U.S. Navy training aircraft crashed into the cantilevered span of the bridge, killing both reserve officers aboard.
 The T2V SeaStar, based at NAS Los Alamitos in southern California, was on a routine weekend mission and had just taken off in the fog from nearby NAS Alameda.
 The plane struck the bridge about 15 ft above the upper deck roadway and then sank in the bay north of the bridge.
 There were no injuries among the motorists on the bridge.
 One of the truss sections of the bridges was replaced due to damage from the impact.

-1986 Cable lighting
+1986 cable lighting

-The series of lights adorning the westbound spans suspension cables were added in 1986, as part of the bridge's 50th-anniversary celebration.
+The series of lights adorning the westbound spans suspension cables were added in 1986, as part of the bridge's 50th-anniversary celebration, after lobbying by Caltrans engineer Robert Halligan.
+The lighting, which was intended to be temporary, was later made permanent.

-James Rolph Jr. designation
+James Rolph Jr. dedication

 The bridge was unofficially "dedicated" to James "Sunny Jim" Rolph, Jr., but this was not widely recognized until the bridge's 50th-anniversary celebrations in 1986.
-The official name of the bridge for all functional purposes has always been the "San Francisco–Oakland Bay Bridge" and, by most local people, it is referred to simply as "the Bay Bridge".
+The name of the bridge for all functional purposes has always been the "San Francisco–Oakland Bay Bridge" and, by most local people, it is referred to simply as "the Bay Bridge".
 Rolph, a Mayor of San Francisco from 1912 to 1931, was the Governor of California at the time construction of the bridge began.
 He died in office on June 2, 1934, two years before the bridge opened, leaving the bridge to be named for him out of respect.